Paanch 5 Wrongs Make A Right

 Paanch 5 Wrongs Make a Right is an Indian thriller television series that aired on Channel V India from 27 November 2013 to 17 July 2014.
 The show deals with the theme of "bullying".
-The story revolves around a teenage girl named Roshni Kataria who wants to take revenge from five seniors who brutally rag and torture her sister in the college premises eventually leading to her suicide.
+The story revolves around a teenage girl named Roshni Kataria who wants to take revenge from five seniors who brutally ragged and tortured her sister in the college premises eventually leading to her suicide.

 Overview

 Paanch 5 Wrongs Make a Right is about an 18-year-old Roshni Kataria who wants to become a scientist.
-She hails from Nagpur, India.
-Her family consists of two more beings - her father and her elder Sister Neha Kataria.
+She came from Nagpur, India with a family which consists of her father and her elder Sister Neha Kataria.
 Roshni loves Neha a lot and quite attached to her.
 Roshni and Neha have a childhood companion in Nikhil who loves Roshni since Childhood.
-Neha is a strong bold girl where Roshni is bit insecure, soft and timid.
-Neha aspires to become a writer and destiny takes her to Regents College Mumbai.
+Neha is a strong bold girl while Roshni is bit insecure, soft and timid.
+Neha’s aspiration is to become a writer and destiny took her to Regents College Mumbai.
 There, Neha encounters five seniors who are considered "Devils" of the college.
 The five seniors are in their final year and rule the college.
-Zara Ahmed Khan - an aspiring singer and graffiti artist, Nihaal Sharma - An aspiring Photographer, Yudhishtir Kharbanda - drunk on his father's political powers, Roy D'Souza - he lives on drugs and Gauri Laada - The Leader of the Gang, A woman who fears nothing with a dangerous attitude.
+Zara Ahmed Khan - an aspiring singer and graffiti artist, Nihaal Sharma - an aspiring Photographer, Yudhishtir Kharbanda - drunk on his father's political powers, Roy D'Souza - who lives on drugs and Gauri Laada - the Leader of the Gang, a woman who has a dangerous attitude and is afraid of nothing.
 The whole college is feared by them but Neha doesn't give into their demands.
-Hence she gets tortured by each of them.
+Hence, she became the subject of their torture and oppression.
 Her only saviour is Gautam Laada aka Gauti, younger brother of Gauri who has some kind of a mysterious personality.

-One day Roshni is shattered upon learning of her sister's death.
-Having filled with immense agony which turns later into aggression, Roshni decides to skip her US trip and her goal to become a scientist and instead get vengeance.
-Roshni goes as an undercover and takes admission in the same regents college where her sister was tortured.
-Roshni vows to take revenge on all evil doers one by one.
-Roshni devices out a unique plan to befriend the group, to understand their weaknesses and then destroy them.
-Roshni manages to knock off Zara, Nihal and Roy.
-But Gauri finds out about her real identity before she can get her hands off on Yudi.
-The Gang captures her and tortures her brutally.
-Nikhil decides to stand by her.
+One day, Roshni learned about her sister's death and this broke her heart.
+Having filled with immense agony which later turned into aggression, Roshni decides to skip her US trip and her goal to become a scientist and instead get vengeance.
+Roshni went undercover and took an admission test in the same regents college where her sister studied.
+Roshni vowed to take revenge on all evil doers one by one.
+She crafted a unique plan to befriend the group, to understand their weaknesses and then destroy them.
+Roshni managed to knock off Zara, Nihal and Roy.
+But Gauri found out about her real identity before she can get her hands off on Yudi.
+The Gang captured her and tortured her brutally as well.
+Nikhil decided to stand by her.
 Roshni also has a friend in 'Shivani' who is in love with Nikhil.
-She dislikes Nikhil's concern for Roshni.
-Roshni somehow gathers strength and makes a comeback at Regents College and continues her revenge.
-She manages to knock out Yudi by this time.
+She disliked Nikhil's concern for Roshni.
+Roshni somehow gathers strength and made a comeback at Regents College and continued her revenge.
+She managed to knock out Yudi by this time.